Neighbors near a high-crime Atlanta gas station are calling for an end to violence following an apparent string of shootings over the last few months.

-Was negligent security a factor in this senseless loss of life and could this incident have been prevented?
-Read Our Legal Take below to find out if Mr. Burch’s family may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this Brookhaven sports bar shooting?
+Read Our Legal Take below to find out if Mr. Acosta’s family and the other victims of this shooting may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

-Hotel guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the hotel and whether this tragedy may have been prevented.
+Bar and parking lot patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the subject property and whether this assault may have been prevented.

-• If so, what additional security measures, such as guarded entry, bright lighting, surveillance cameras, and off-duty police patrols, were implemented by the hotel owner to deter crime and protect Mr. Burch?
+• What parking lot security measures, such as bright lighting, surveillance cameras and off-duty police, were in place to deter crime and protect Mr. Acosta, Mr. Lira and Ms. Romera at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the hotel owner or management failed to provide adequate security, Mr. Burch’s family may seek justice and elect to pursue legal claims for their loss.
+Should the facts of this matter reveal that the premises owner or management failed to provide adequate security, the family of Kevin Coransta Acosta may seek justice and elect to pursue legal claims for their loss.
+Additionally, Mr. Lira and Ms. Romera may pursue legal claims for their injuries.
+Finally, as Mr. Lira was apparently working at the time of the shooting, he may also be entitled to substantial workers’ compensation benefits.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.